bertsky/workflow-configuration/README.md

 To run a workflow server for the command sequence that would be executed for the chosen configuration (to be controlled via `ocrd workflow client` or HTTP):

     [ocrd-]make -f CONFIGURATION.mk server

-To remove the configuration makefiles in the current/target directory:

-    [ocrd-]make clean

 To create workspaces from directories which contain image files: